KxSystems/docs/docs/cloud/azure/architecture.md

 Azure Files over NFS offers NFS service for nodes in the same availability zone, and can run across zones, or can be exposed externally.
 Azure Files can be used to store HDB and tickerplant data and is fully compliant with kdb+.
-NFS support for Azure Files is currently in preview.
-Microsoft are planning on getting it to General Availability shortly.
+Microsoft plan to release to General Availability shortly.

-### Lustre FS (placeholder)
+### Lustre FS

-Lustre FS (placeholder) is POSIX compliant and built on Lustre, a popular open-source parallel filesystem which provides scale-out performance that increases linearly with a filesystem’s size.
+[Lustre](https://learn.microsoft.com/en-us/azure/azure-managed-lustre/) FS is POSIX compliant and built on Lustre, a popular open-source parallel filesystem which provides scale-out performance that increases linearly with a filesystem’s size.
 Lustre filesystems scale to hundreds of GB/s of throughput and millions of